psychogenic/tt06-analog-wowa/docs/info.md

 This actually charges up a capacitor internally which is used to adjust the comparator output.
 Because this takes a finite amount of time, which was found to be around 400ns for reliable operation in simulation, I gave it 28 clock cycles of calib time to support a theoretical clock of up to 70MHz.

 Using a conservative 50MHz clock, this means that readings can be done in about 1.75 microseconds with calibration, and 1.2 us without.
-Assuming we need to cal every 3 samples, this gives the ADC a throughput of around 720k samples per second, or more than 560ksps if you want to keep it simple and sample all the time, on a 50MHz clock.
+Assuming we need to cal every 3 samples, this gives the ADC a throughput of around 720k samples per second, or more than 560ksps if you want to keep it simple and calibrate before every measurement, on a 50MHz clock.

 ### Analog